Mortgage performance Spain

 Fixed rate loans remain popular

-Fixed rates granted and contracted as a percentage if all new credit increased in July for the first month in many months.
+Fixed rates granted for Portages in Spain and contracted as a percentage if all new credit increased in July for the first month in many months.
 Having moved in last few years from around 5% of the market to over 35% of the market fixed rate product types have stayed around 35% for many months.

 In June fixed rates rose to 40.1% of the new loans signed up 14.5% on the year before.